dustinpfister/blog_posts/_posts/canvas-example-pop-the-lock.md

 ### 2.3 - Classic Mode

 The classic mode is called such because the aim in this mode is to reproduce the same game mechanics as the original pop the lock game.
+One of the main settings of interest is the level setting which can be set to a value between 1 and 100 which is the number of targets that need to be clicked to win the game.

 ### 2.4 - Endurance Mode